Steelers Vs. Patriots 2017: Odds, Point Spread Trends & Predictions for AFC Championship Game

 How do you find an edge with these type of stats?

 Both Pittsburgh and New England are 5-0 SU (straight up) in their last five games and 5-0 against the Vegas number.
-To go even deeper, the Steelers come into the AFC championship game on a nine game winning streak, while the Patriots have won their last eight games.
+To go even deeper, the Steelers come into the AFC championship game on a nine-game winning streak, while the Patriots have won their last eight games.

 These two teams did meet during the 2016 regular season, but the Steelers were without quarterback Ben Roethlisberger.
 New England won that game by the final score of 27-16.